ikesaber/CASAGeneralScience/Schedule.md

 # Class Calendar

-**\*Note: *This calendar generally follows the schedule laid out in the Apologia General General Science Textbook***
+**\*Note: *This calendar generally follows the schedule laid out in the Apologia General General Science Notebook***
-- If you are ever confused regarding assignments, please consult the schedule beginnin on page 15 in your textbook or email me.
+- If you are ever confused regarding assignments, please consult the schedule beginnin on page 15 in your notebook or email me.

 ## 1st Semester - 30 Days